 Speed limits are there for a reason.

-In some road conditions, even driving at the speed limit could be too fast.
-Factors that affect road conditions include fog, rain and traffic flow.
-The national speed limit is not a target speed.
+In some road conditions, including fog and rain and traffic flow, even driving at the speed limit could be too fast.

 Driving too fast for the conditions is bad driving